thejimmyg/express-mustache-upload/README.md

 * `MUSTACHE_DIRS` - A `:` separated list of paths the system should look for mustache templates before using its default ones.
 * `DISABLE_AUTH` - Defaults to `false` but can be `true` to make file uploading and downloading work without requiring sign in.
 Only recommended for development.
 * `SCRIPT_NAME` - The base URL at which the app is hosted.
 Defaults to `""` and must not end with `/`.
 Usually this is set to something like `/upload`
-* `DEBUG` - The loggers you want to see log output for. e.g. `express-file-uploader,express-mustache-jwt-signin`.
+* `DEBUG` - The loggers you want to see log output for. e.g. `express-mustache-upload,express-mustache-jwt-signin`.
 * `PORT` - The port you would like the app to run on.
 Defaults to 80.
 * `SECRET` - The secret string used to sign cookies.
 Make sure this is a long secret that no-one else knows, otherwise they could forge the user information in your cookies.
 Make sure you set the `SECRET` variable to the same value in the `signin` container too, otherwise they won't recognose each other's cookies.